How to Support Employee Health From the Ground Up. Literally.

 2. Lessening the likelihood of surface pathogens spread.

 While the CDC’s latest guidance notes that the risk of COVID-19 infection from touching a surface is fairly low, cleaning and disinfection continue to play an important role in facility health.
-Proper disinfecting processes are essential in helping protect building occupants from seasonal colds, flu, and other pathogens, especially as people remain concerned about transferring viruses and bacteria through high-touch surfaces.
-While choosing an effective disinfectant is essential, it’s also important to consider toxicity levels when making your selection.
-For instance, milliCare uses Sporicidin, a hospital-grade disinfectant solution that has very low toxicity levels.
+Proper cleaning processes are essential in helping protect building occupants from seasonal colds, flu, and other pathogens, especially as people remain concerned about transferring viruses and bacteria through high-touch surfaces.
+In most cases, thorough cleaning is enough.
+But when disinfection is needed, choosing an effective disinfectant is essential.
+But it's also important to consider toxicity levels when making your selection.
+For instance, MilliCare uses Sporicidin, a hospital-grade disinfectant solution that has very low toxicity levels.
 Sporicidin is on the EPA list N, which means it’s approved to kill COVID-19.
 It can be applied to high-touch surfaces, or to your carpet, other flooring, and upholstery after cleaning.

 3. Preventing slips and falls.